 You will read in many articles on beard care – including this one – to avoid using plastic combs on your facial hair.

 So just why are we suggesting you buy this one?

 Well, the first thing you’ve got to understand is that not all plastic combs are created equal.

-This, in turn, makes them uncomfortable to use as well as being bad news for the long-term health of your beard.
+This, in turn, makes them uncomfortable to use as well as being bad news for the long-term health of your facial hair.

-Kent gets around that issue by employing a handmade construction here.
+Kent gets around that issue by employing handmade construction here.

 Not only that, but it is still handmade in the same factory in the United Kingdom that Kent has used since being founded way back in 1777.